 Leg and Foot Discoloration: Peripheral Artery Disease Could be The Cause

 Peripheral artery disease (PAD) is a serious health condition that can cause a range of painful symptoms.
-The most common one is claudication, muscle pain or weakness that begins with physical activity, such as walking, and stops within minutes after resting.
-Another potential issue is skin discoloration on legs and feet.
+The most common is claudication: muscle pain or weakness that begins with physical activity, such as walking, and stops within minutes after resting.
+Additional potential symptoms include skin discoloration on the legs and feet.
+While this may seem like a minor issue, it can be indicative of the major health risks associated with PAD.

 If you experience leg discoloration or other PAD symptoms, we recommend consulting a vascular specialist.
 At USA Vascular Centers, we care about your vascular health and overall quality of life.
 Our leading experts can work with you to establish a personalized treatment plan.